 - Old Habit: Thawing frozen turkey or other meats on the kitchen counter or under hot water in the kitchen sink.

 - New Tradition: To prevent the spread of harmful bacteria, frozen meats and poultry should be thawed in a refrigerator set at or below 40°F. If pressed for time, you can thaw a wrapped frozen turkey in a sink filled with cold tap water, making sure to change the water every 30 minutes.
-Depending on the size of the turkey, it may be defrosted in the microwave, but check the owner's manual and be prepared to cook it right after thawing.
+Depending on the size of the turkey, it may be defrosted in the microwave, but check the owner's manual for your machine and be prepared to cook it right after thawing.
 A frozen turkey also can be cooked in the oven to its safe, minimum internal temperature of 165°F, but it will take longer to cook than if it is thawed first.